wesslen/dsba6010-spring2022/content/assignment/03-problem-set.markdown

 Change the priors on the `b2` coefficient to `b2 ~ dnorm(0, 10)` and rerun the prior predictive simulation.

 Now, change the priors on the beta coefficients to more “flat, very uninformative” priors, `dnorm(0, 100)` for `b1` and `b2`.
 Rerun a similar prior predictive simulation.

+What is the impact of using more flat/uninformative priors?
+Which of the three priors do you think is most reasonable to use?

 ## Optional Challenge (Not graded)